 If you have been affected by seasonal allergies in the past, and your symptoms are similar to what you’ve experienced before, chances are that’s what you’re dealing with now.
 And, if your symptoms respond to over-the-counter remedies or medication prescribed for allergies, you can be fairly certain you don’t have COVID-19.

 On the other hand, if you have new or unusual symptoms, especially a fever, shortness of breath or a cough that lingers or worsens, talk to your doctor immediately to see if you should be tested for coronavirus.
-To schedule a clinic appointment or a virtual healthcare visit, click here.

 This article first appeared in the May 2020 edition of the HealthPerks newsletter.